LIVE event with Thomas: The In-Visible Ancestral Blueprint

 Thomas Hübl, PhD, is a renowned teacher, author, and international facilitator who works within the complexity of systems and cultural change by integrating the core insights of the great wisdom traditions and mysticism with the discoveries of science.

 Born in Austria, Hübl studied medicine at the University of Vienna and worked as a paramedic for nine years.
-He left his studies at the University in the 1990s to begin a new life path focused on teaching meditation and mindfulness-based awareness practices.
-He began holding retreats in Austria and Germany in the early 2000s and noticed that many participants began to voice some of their deeply held intergenerational wounds stemming from the second World War.
+He left his studies at the University in the 1990s to begin a new life path focused on teaching meditation and mindfulness-based awareness practices, and completed his PhD on the topic of healing and integrating collective trauma in 2022.
+He began holding retreats in Austria and Germany in the early 2000s and noticed that many participants began to voice some of their deeply held intergenerational wounds stemming from the Second World War.

 As these programs evolved over the next two decades, he developed the Collective Trauma Integration Process for working with individual, ancestral, and collective trauma.
 This model promotes a safe exploration of sharing and reflection, guided by a facilitation process that supports radical openness, transparent communication, mindful awareness, and refined relational competencies.